XiaoMi/themis/readme.md

 Themis can promise to read consistent state of database.

-For more example code, please see org.apache.hadoop.hbase.themis.example.Example.java
+For more example code, please see org.apache.hadoop.hbase.themis.example.Example.java.

 ## Principal and Implementation